By Steve Johnson

 It was a late, cold, snow-covered Friday afternoon the 2nd weekend in December, and a group of hunters with varying abilities along with their mentors, gathered for the last deer hunt of the season.
 The managed hunt took place in the steep coulees of Vernon County, and the hunt sponsor asked that the 10 hunters with their mentors start a day early as there was a severe snowstorm making its way toward the Coulee Region with forecasts predicting up to 10 inches of snow.
 Now, I don’t consider myself a wuss, but hunting in December has it’s pluses and minuses with the latter being the potential for brutal cold, and that’s exactly what we were going to face those cold mornings and late afternoons.

 This was actually my 3rd deer hunt this year, and my goal for my entire life, has been to harvest a “braggin’ buck.”
-After I lost my sight in 1986, I never dreamed that I would ever be able to deer hunt again, but through legislation passed in 2003, this law allowed legally blind hunters who possessed a DNR-issued Class-C disabled hunting permit, to use a laser sighting device to harvest game with a firearm or bow/crossbow.
+After I lost my sight in 1986, I never dreamed that I would ever be able to deer hunt again, but through legislation passed in 2003 by the state of Wisconsin, this law allowed legally blind hunters who possessed a DNR-issued Class-C disabled hunting permit, to use a laser sighting device to harvest game with a firearm or bow/crossbow.
 The concept is that the assistant, which is required under this law, can direct the hunter onto the target as they are holding the weapon, allowing the legally blind hunter to independently maneuver the weapon.

 My hunting partner and I managed to get out to the pop-up hunting tent by about 3:15 on that Friday afternoon which gave us only about 1.5 hours to hunt.
 Fortunately, I had a one pound propane heater which really helped to cut the chill.
 We got settled in, lit the heater, and nestled against a steep hill.
 We could see up and down the old approximately 8 foot wide logging trail, down into the gully, and up onto the ridgetops.
 It was a quiet evening, and after a hard day of work for the both of us, the warmth of the tent gave us that tryptophan effect as we struggled to keep our eyes open.